 Now you know your domain IP, further - crawl your site and find out all kind of issues that can hart your users or your website SEO.

 There are a few more ways to see cached webpages.
 These ways are simple and easy to do.

 It’s simply what you are typing in a search row.
 When Using the Chrome address bar, you should:

 - Open Chrome browser.

-- Open web archive on any browser.
+- Open web archive using a browser.

-- Choose the most relevant option.
+- Browse for the most relevant option.

-Google Cache checker
+3. Google cache checker